-The vision of democracy is that the federal budget—and all activities of the federal government—reflects the values of a majority of Americans.
-Yet most people feel that the federal budget does not currently reflect their values and that the budgeting process is too complex to understand.
+The vision of democracy is that the federal budget – and all activities of the federal government – reflects the values of a majority of Americans.
+Yet most people feel that the federal budget does not reflect their values and that the budgeting process is too difficult to understand.

 And while the federal budget may not currently reflect the values of a majority of Americans, the ultimate power over the U.S. government lies with the people, because we have a right and responsibility to choose our elected officials by voting.
 Many Americans feel that it is difficult or impossible to make their voices heard in Washington, but the first step is to understand what’s going on.

-As a result Congress has established a process that has evolved over time.
-Over the course of the twentieth century, Congress passed key laws that shaped the budgeting process into what it is today, and formed the federal agencies—including the Office of Management and Budget, the Government Accountability Office, and the Congressional Budget Office—that provide oversight and research crucial to creating the budget.
+As a result, Congress has established a budget process that has evolved over time.
+Over the course of the twentieth century, Congress passed key laws that shaped the budgeting process into what it is today, and formed the federal agencies – including the Office of Management and Budget, the Government Accountability Office, and the Congressional Budget Office – that provide oversight and research crucial to creating the budget.
 2

-The annual congressional budget process is officially called the appropriations process.
+The annual congressional budget process is also called the appropriations process.
 Appropriations bills specify how much money will go to different agencies and programs.
-In addition to these funding bills, Congress must pass legislation that provides the federal government the legal authority to actually spend the money.3 These laws are called authorizations.
+In addition to these funding bills, Congress must pass legislation that provides the federal government the legal authority to actually spend the money.3 These laws are called authorization bills, or authorizations.
 Authorizations often cover multiple years, so authorizing legislation does not need to pass Congress every year the way appropriations bills do.
-When a multi-year authorization expires, Congress often passes a reauthorization to continue the programs in question.4
+When a multi-year authorization expires, Congress often passes a reauthorization to continue the programs in question.

 There are five key steps in the federal budget process:

 The president sends a budget request to Congress each February for the coming fiscal year, which begins on Oct.
-1. 6 For example, President Obama submitted his budget request for fiscal year 2013 in February of 2012.
-Fiscal year 2013 commences on Oct.
-1, 2012, and ends on Sept.
+1.5 For example, President Obama submitted his budget request for fiscal year 2013 in February of 2012.
+Fiscal year 2013 began on Oct.
+1, 2012, and ended on Sept.
 30, 2013.

 The president’s budget request is just a proposal.
-Congress then reviews the request and passes its own appropriations bills; only after the president signs these bills does the country have a budget for the new fiscal year.
-7
+Congress then reviews the request and passes its own appropriations bills; only after the president signs these bills does the country have a budget for the new fiscal year.6

 Based on all of this information, the chair of each subcommittee writes a first draft of the subcommittee’s appropriations bill, abiding by the spending limits set out in the budget resolution.
 All subcommittee members then consider, amend, and finally vote on the bill.
 Once it has passed the subcommittee, the bill goes to the full Appropriations Committee.
 The full committee reviews it, and then sends it to the full House or Senate for consideration.